MuscarellaLab/MuscarellaLab.github.io/_pages/home.md

   - image_path: /assets/images/Join.png
     alt: "Opportunities"
     title: "Opportunities"
     excerpt: "We are looking for motivated individuals to join our collaborative team.
-Opportunities for undergraduate and graduate students."
+Opportunities for technicians, undergraduates and graduate students."
     url: "/opportunities/"
     btn_class: "btn--primary"
     btn_label: "Learn more"